-Oregon is the number one Christmas tree producing state in the nation, according to data from the Pacific Northwest Christmas Tree Association, with roughly $90 million in wholesale sales and 5.2 million trees harvested in 2016.
-Most of the harvested trees are either Douglas fir (32%) or Noble fir (54%).
-This year, the U.S. Capitol Christmas tree, an 82-foot-tall noble fir, came from Oregon’s Willamette National Forest.
+Oregon is the number one Christmas tree producing state in the nation, according to data from the Oregon Department of Agriculture, with roughly $106.9 million in sales in 2020.
+There were 4.7 million trees harvested in 2017.
+Most of the harvested trees are either Noble fir (54%) or Douglas fir (32%).

-About 92 percent of northwest Christmas trees were exported out of the region with 45 percent headed to California and 16 percent headed to Mexico.
-The balance were sent to other regions of the U.S.
+About 92% of Pacific Northwest Christmas trees were exported out of the region with 45% headed to California and 16% headed to Mexico.
+The balance were sent to other regions of the U.S, especially the Southwest states.

-A lot goes into getting Oregon Christmas trees to market as fresh and green as possible.
-It starts with wholesale sales, then a tight harvest window, and then transportation to market.
-However, counting employment in Oregon’s Christmas tree industry is difficult since production and selling are included in several broad industries with other commodities including the following:
+However, counting employment in Oregon’s Christmas tree industry is difficult since the production and selling are included in several broad industries with other commodities.
+These include the following:

-- Nursery and tree production – comprises companies engaged in nursery stock, shrubbery, bulbs, and woody trees with a growth and harvest cycle of 10 years.
+Nursery and tree production – comprises companies engaged in nursery stock, shrubbery, bulbs, and woody trees with a growth and harvest cycle of 10 years or less.

-- Other miscellaneous nondurable goods merchant wholesalers – comprises companies involved in merchant wholesale distribution of everything from pet supplies to textile bags to statuary (non-religious).
+Other miscellaneous nondurable goods merchant wholesalers – comprises companies involved in merchant wholesale distribution of nondurable goods from agricultural products to pet supplies to textile bags.

-We can get an estimate of payroll, or “covered” employment by matching company names from licenses with records from the Oregon Employment Department’s Unemployment Insurance program.
-There were 42 matches.
+We can look at an annual trend of payroll employment in Christmas tree growing by matching company names from ODA licenses with records from the Oregon Employment Department’s Unemployment Insurance program.
+A search produced 54 matches.

-In 2017, covered employment grew into the spring and summer and then spiked with the harvest in November at roughly 1,300 workers.
-Annual average employment was 469 and annual average pay was $32,969.
+In 2021, payroll employment at these companies held steady in the spring and summer and then spiked with the harvest in November at little less than 900 workers.
+Annual average payroll employment was 424 with a total payroll of $16.9 million.
+Due to the seasonal nature of employment, annual average pay is relatively low at $39,764.

 Obviously, many growers are sole proprietors or family farms that have little or no payroll employment and are not required to report to the UI program.
-Many of the growers tend the trees and then hire temporary workers for harvest or contract out the harvest.
-With more than 300 growers not included in the covered employment estimate, it is likely that hundreds, if not thousands, more are employed during the harvest on a contract or temporary worker basis.
+Many of the growers tend the trees and then hire temporary workers for the harvest or contract out the harvest.
+With more than 280 growers not included in the payroll employment companies above, it is likely that hundreds, if not thousands more are employed growing Christmas trees over the year.

-So while you are decorating your tree, baking cookies or enjoying a hot toddy this holiday season, remember the thousands of workers that hustle to get that Oregon Christmas tree to you as fresh and green as possible.
+So, while you are decorating your tree, baking cookies or enjoying an eggnog this holiday season, remember the thousands of workers that hustle to get that Oregon Christmas tree to you as fresh and green as possible.